By Jemilah Hallinan, EDO NSW Outreach Director, and Millicent McCreath, Practical Legal Trainee

 Threats to the Great Barrier Reef

-Each year the World Heritage Committee (WHC) meets to assesses the conservation status of items on the World Heritage List.
-At its June 2013 meeting, the WHC noted with concern the Australian Government’s slow progress in implementing requests by the WHC to take action to protect the Reef, and stated that without substantial progress, the WHC would consider the listing of the Reef on the List of World Heritage in Danger.
+Each year the World Heritage Committee meets to assesses the conservation status of items on the World Heritage List.
+At its June 2013 meeting, the WHC noted with concern the Australian Government’s slow progress in implementing requests by the WHC to take action to protect the GBR, and stated that without substantial progress, the WHC would consider listing the Reef on the List of World Heritage in Danger.
 Items on the List of World Heritage in Danger include those threatened by war and natural disasters, and are most often located in developing or underdeveloped nations.

 The future for Australia’s World Heritage sites

-In June 2014 fate of two of Australia’s most iconic World Heritage sites will be determined by the WHC.
+In June 2014, the fate of two of Australia’s most iconic World Heritage sites will be determined by the WHC.
 The Committee may decide to place the Great Barrier Reef on the List of World Heritage in Danger, and is also likely to decide whether or not to accept the Government’s application to reduce the size of the Tasmanian Wilderness.

 Although the WHC lacks any enforcement or coercive powers, the decisions that it makes, such as to place an item on the List of World Heritage in Danger, have the ability to cause national governments international embarrassment.

-World Heritage listing is intended to protect sites of Outstanding Universal Value for the benefit of all people for all time.
+World Heritage listing is intended to protect sites of outstanding universal value for the benefit of all people for all time.
 In this regard, the Australian Government’s proposals regarding the GBR and the Tasmanian Wilderness clearly compromise these protections and risk Australia’s reputation before the international community.